Deathcore

 Deathcore is an extreme metal subgenre that combines death metal with metalcore.
 The genre consists of death metal guitar riffs, blast beats, and metalcore breakdowns.
-While there are some precursors to the concept of death metal fused with metalcore/hardcore elements seen in the 1990s, deathcore itself emerged in the early 2000s and gained prominence beginning in the mid-2000s within the southwestern United States, especially Arizona and inland southern California, which are home to many notable bands and various festivals.
+While there are some precursors to the concept of death metal fused with metalcore and hardcore elements seen in the 1990s, deathcore as a distinct genre emerged in the early 2000s and gained prominence beginning in the mid-2000s.

 Some of the genre's earliest examples include Antagony, Despised Icon, and the Red Chord.
 Deathcore's expansion in the mid-2000s saw bands like All Shall Perish, Through the Eyes of the Dead, Bring Me the Horizon, Suicide Silence, Carnifex, Job for a Cowboy, Chelsea Grin and Whitechapel taking off.
 In the 2010s, deathcore bands began experimenting with an eclectic selection of other genres.

-The genre is noted for its criticism from longtime fans of heavy metal music, usually for its frequent use of breakdowns.
+The genre has received criticism from longtime fans of heavy metal music, usually for its frequent use of breakdowns which are often associated with hardcore.
 Some musicians classified as deathcore have rejected the label.

 Characteristics

-Deathcore combines death metal characteristics such as blast beats, down-tuned guitars, tremolo picking, and growled vocals with metalcore characteristics such as breakdowns.
+Compared to metalcore, the fulcrum of deathcore is "weight and volume".
+A fusion genre, deathcore combines death metal characteristics such as blast beats, down-tuned guitars, tremolo picking, and growled vocals with metalcore characteristics such as breakdowns, melodic riffs and high-pitched screamed vocals.
 The genre is usually defined by breakdowns and death metal riffs or metalcore riffs played in the usual death metal tuning.
 Like in other extreme metal fusion genres, deathcore guitarists down-tune their guitars to give their music a heavier sound.
 Deathcore bands may also employ guitar solos as well.

 Low growls and shrieked screams are common types of vocals in deathcore.
 Some other techniques that deathcore vocalists have used include what is known as pig squeals.
-Sung vocals in the genre are rare and most bands seldom if ever use them, but the idea has been experimented with by a few bands such as All Shall Perish (in the song "Awaken the Dreamers") and Oceano (in the song "Incisions").
+Some lyrical themes common in deathcore songs include antireligion, psychological pain and body horror.

+Deathcore has been criticized, especially by longtime fans of other heavy metal subgenres, often because of its fusion of death metal with metalcore and use of breakdowns.
+Music journalist T Coles observed, "Whilst kids were eating this up, the old guard saw it as a further death blow.
+The established traditions were being tinkered with, old rules were being broken, and, having already lost out to Slipknot, it was now seeing its ideas taken and warped by a younger generation that was reaping the financial benefits."
+They also state that an oversaturation of artists within the scene during the 2010s "[homogenized]" the genre.